 We must wait until traffic lights turn to green in Japan.

 I like this rule, it's very efficient.

 I also like that highways are free!

-But I was surprised and scared that cars drive too fast!
+But I was surprised and scared that cars drive so fast!

-The speed limit on the highway in Michigan is faster than Japanese one.
+The speed limit on the highway in Michigan is faster than the Japanese one.